The Sphere Project Board is made up of the following representatives of Board organisations:

 Sarah Kambarami (Vice-President)

 is CEO of Sphere India, a national coalition of humanitarian agencies.
-He leads the organisation’s work on humanitarian coordination, advocacy and capacity-building and coordinates the South Asia Together for Humanitarian Imperative (SATHI) network.
+He leads the organisation’s work on humanitarian coordination, advocacy and capacity-building and coordinates the South Asia Together for the Humanitarian Imperative (SATHI) network.
 Vikrant has a rich experience in working with governments, UN agencies, corporate and civil society organisations in diverse contexts.
-An experienced facilitator, he has trained senior and mid management professionals on a range of subjects including risk management and humanitarian quality and accountability standards.
-He was a commissioned officer in the Corps of Engineers, Indian Army, during nine years, participating in operations and exercises in complex humanitarian situations.
-Vikrant has an interdisciplinary background in engineering, public administration, organisation development and humanitarian assistance.
+An experienced facilitator, he has trained senior and middle management professionals on a range of subjects including risk management and humanitarian quality and accountability standards.
+He was a commissioned officer in the Indian Army Corps of Engineers for nine years, participating in operations and exercises in complex humanitarian situations.
+Vikrant has an interdisciplinary background in engineering, public administration, organisational development and humanitarian assistance.

 Martin McCann (President)